darkina/tutorials/tutorials/example/example.md

 ## Details
 ### You will learn
-You'll learn how to configure your host machine to communicate with the server.
+You'll learn how to configure your host machine to communicate with the server.2222

 ---